absurdprofit/react-motion-router/README.md

 It is useful to note that the duration and easing function properties can also be set on the X and Y axis as independent values by specifying an X or Y property on the shared element config object.

 ```
-...
+// ...
 config={{
     x: {
         easingFunction: "ease-in-out",
         duration: 500
     }
 }}
-...
+// ...
 ```

 ## Remarks

 This is a work in progress and elements of this solution are subject to change.
-There are a few limitations to be aware of for example there is no analogue for HashRouter in this solution.
+There are a few limitations to be aware of for example there is:

+- no analogue for HashRouter in this solution
+- no nested routing although there are plans to add this eventually.

 ## Credits